turbot/guardrails-docs/docs/runbooks/enterprise-install/install-tef/index.md

 # Install Turbot Guardrails Enterprise Foundation (TEF)

 In this runbook, you will:
-- Use AWS Service Catalog to install Turbot Guardrails Enterprise Foundation (TEF)
+- Use AWS Service Catalog to install Turbot Guardrails Enterprise Foundation (TEF).
+This guide demonstrates the installation process using the default `Network Option A - Created in this Stack`, where Turbot Guardrails manages the creation of the VPC and related networking resources.
 - Monitor and troubleshoot the TEF install process.

 The [Turbot Guardrails Enterprise Foundation (TEF)](/guardrails/docs/reference/glossary#turbot-guardrails-enterprise-foundation-tef) is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.